BaAd04/RPH_JPRO/README.md

 ![asci_working](https://github.com/user-attachments/assets/0b6dfd67-70c5-434b-a3c5-ba94dfd64460)

-create saves directory in the same directory, where the cpp file is, so saving will work
+create "saves" directory in the same directory, where the cpp file is, so saving will work